kronos29296/nvim-dotfiles/README.md

 Feel free to fork.

-It is based on [Vim-Bootstrap](http://vim-bootstrap.com/) for the languages C and Python.
+It is has plugins for C, Python and Haskell.
-It uses the solarized colors and uses deoplete instead of vim-jedi.
+It uses base16 themes and dein plugin manager.
+Visit dein page for installation instructions.